Just Realized

 BYD's got impressive tech.
 Their battery performance is legitimately world-class, and their pricing undercuts most competitors.
 They've been eating Tesla's lunch in China and expanding aggressively in Europe and Latin America.
 This partnership gives them instant access to Uber's driver base across dozens of countries.

 The problem?
 BYD can't touch the US market thanks to political headwinds.
 Trump-era tariffs and the broader US-China tech tensions mean BYD's locked out of what would be one of their most valuable markets.
 Even if those barriers dropped tomorrow, the political appetite for Chinese EVs in America is basically zero right now.
-That's frustrating because US Uber drivers would benefit from the same affordable EVs and lower operating costs that drivers in other markets are getting.

 The autonomous vehicle collaboration is the long-term play.
 BYD builds the hardware, Uber provides the platform and global distribution.
 If they execute this well, they could leapfrog traditional automakers in deploying consumer-facing AVs at scale.
 Uber's building a diverse AV strategy: Waymo partnership for current operations, Lucid-Nuro partnership for 20,000 premium robotaxis, and BYD for autonomous-capable vehicles globally.
 That's hedging across multiple manufacturers and technology providers.